abisop/nuttx-docs/en/faq/index.md

 ### How to define the MTU and MSS for the network packets?

-As you probably know the "MSS = MTU - 40", so you just need to setup the MTU.
+As you probably know the \"MSS = MTU - 40\", so you just need to setup the MTU.
 If you search for MTU in the menuconfig you will not find it, but you can setup the MTU using the `CONFIG_NET_ETH_PKTSIZE` here:

     Networking Support  --->
         Driver buffer configuration  --->